EMMA: Scaling Mobile Manipulation via Egocentric Human Data: Experiments

 \section{Experiments}

-We aim to validate three key hypotheses. \textbf{H1:} EMMA can achieve performance comparable to systems trained on teleoperated mobile manipulation data. \textbf{H2:} Key design decisions of EMMA improve downstream task performance and robustness. \textbf{H3:} Given an initial amount of static robot manipulation data, it is more valuable to collect addition human mobile manipulation over mobile robot teleoperation data.
-We evaluate these hypotheses through three long horizon mobile manipulation tasks.
+We aim to validate three key hypotheses. \textbf{H1:} EMMA can achieve performance comparable to systems trained on teleoperated mobile manipulation data. \textbf{H2:} Key design decisions of EMMA improve downstream task performance and robustness. \textbf{H3:} Given an initial amount of static robot manipulation data, it is more valuable to collect additional human mobile manipulation over mobile robot teleoperation data.
+We evaluate these hypotheses through four long horizon mobile manipulation tasks (Fig.~\ref{fig:main_qualitative}).

 \textit{Table Service.} Two tables are set 2m apart.
 The kitchen table has an oven with four croissants, a plate, and wrapped utensils.
 The dining table has a mat with a wine glass in the corner.
 The robot picks up the utensils and navigates to the dining table, placing them on the left side.
 It then returns to the kitchen table, picks and places a croissant onto the plate, and navigates back to place the plate in the center of the dining mat, avoiding the wine glass.